You’re right, I don’t understand.

 Mathew 11: 1-3

 The faithful John the Baptist is questioning Jesus.
 Perhaps he is lonely or scared.
 Maybe he is beginning to feel betrayed.
-I know my sinful thoughts would be, “After all I’ve done for you?”
-I’m not sure, what would I say about Jesus if I were in his place?
+I’m pretty sure my sinful thoughts would lead to, “After all I’ve done for you?”

 Putting myself in John’s shoes for just a split second allowed the Holy Spirit to wash over me with conviction and purpose.
+Memories of my sister’s idea flooded my brain.
 I knew in that moment, “I have to go to the local jail and tell women how much Jesus loves them.”

 Seriously, Lord, I didn’t feel you prompt what I think you prompted.